Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: Fine-grained exploration of flux across frequency threshold boundaries

 Last, we include one of the more colorful examples.
-In Fig.~\ref{threshold_flux_5_60}, we show signals (not including years) for words crossing the $10^{-5}$ threshold between the 1960s and 1970s.
+In Fig.~\ref{fig:langevo.threshold_flux_5_60}, we show signals (not including years) for words crossing the $10^{-5}$ threshold between the 1960s and 1970s.
 Profanity dominates.
-We see more references to \textit{The World According to Garp} (``Garp'') and ``Star Trek'', again (``Kirk'' this time).
-We also see more ``computer'', ``TV'', and ``plastic.''
-Signals also appear for ``blacks'' and ``homosexual'', for drugs (``drug'' and ``drugs''), and (plausibly) for the War on Drugs (``enforcement'' and ``cop'').
+We see references to \textit{The World According to Garp} (``Garp'') and, again, to ``Star Trek'' (``Kirk'' this time).
+We also see more ``computer'', ``TV'', and, per The Graduate, ``plastic.''
+Signals also appear for ``blacks'' and ``homosexual'', for narcotics (``drug'' and ``drugs''), and a changing role for police (``enforcement'' and ``cop'').

-We refer to reader to our paper's Online Appendices at \url{http://www.compstorylab.org/share/papers/pechenick2015b/} for figures representing flux across relative frequency thresholds of $10^{-4}$, $10^{-5}$, and $10^{-6}$ between consecutive decades over the entire period analyzed (the 1820s to the 1990s).
+We refer the reader to our paper's Online Appendices~\cite{pechenick2015b_onlineappendices} for figures representing flux across relative frequency thresholds of $10^{-4}$, $10^{-5}$, and $10^{-6}$ between consecutive decades over the entire period analyzed (the 1820s to the 1990s).